-Another K-Pop Couple Make Their Affair Public, Song Joong-ki, Song Hye-Kyo Next?
+Another K-Pop Couple Make Their Affair Public, Song Joong-Ki, Song Hye-Kyo Next?

 Although speculations about the couple being in a relationship began last June, neither came forward to make the affair official.

-The romance between the filmmaker and the actress reportedly began in 2015 when the duo worked together in the movie Right Now, Wrong Then.
+The romance between the filmmaker and the actress reportedly began in 2015 when the duo worked together on the movie Right Now, Wrong Then.

 Last month, the couple attended the 67th Berlin International Film Festival, during which Kim Min-hee bagged the Silver Bear for Best Actress for her lead role in the film On the Beach.

-During this event, the couple unconsciously divulged that they are indeed a couple.
+During this event, the couple unconsciously divulged that they are indeed together.
 At the ceremony, Hong Sang-soo and Kim Min-hee were wearing similar looking rings.
 To cap it all, in her acceptance speech, the actress said that she loves and respects Hong, which further sparked rumors about their relationship.
 The couple was also seen holding hands during the ceremony.

 One cannot help but notice the striking similarities between this duo and the SongSong couple.
 While co-workers developing strong feelings for one another is common in Hallyuwood, in the case of Song Joong-ki and Song Hye-kyo, it has gone a step further.

-Even a year after the conclusion of Descendants of the Sun, the couple has still managed to remain K-Pop’s favorite couple, who fans want to hook up real life.
+Even a year after the conclusion of Descendants of the Sun, the couple has still managed to remain K-pop’s favorite couple, who fans want to hook up real life.

 In the past, Song Joong-ki and Song Hye-kyo were seen together at lot of events.
 They were spotted wearing matching outfits, bracelets, and watches.
 In fact, during the KBS Awards on December 31, the couple, who graced the red carpet, looked like a bride and groom walking down the aisle.